-This Act would amend Pennsylvania’s Public School Code of 1949, and provide for media literacy education, adding:
+This Act would amend the act of March 10, 1949 (P.L.30, No.14), known as the Public School Code of 1949, in terms and courses of study, providing for media literacy education.

 Section 1555.
 Media Literacy Education — (a) The Department of Education, in consultation with the State Board of Education, shall:

 (1) Develop… a model, age-appropriate curriculum for students in kindergarten through grade twelve for media literacy instruction… A school district shall incorporate into the school curriculum a component regarding media literacy.

 (2) The curriculum may include, but need not be limited to: developing critical thinking skills; understanding how media messages shape culture and society; identifying target marketing strategies; naming techniques of persuasion used; recognizing bias and misinformation; discovering parts of a story that are not being told; and evaluating media messages based on personal experiences, skills, beliefs and values.

 (3) The State Board of Education shall make this curriculum available on its publicly accessible Internet website.